superchris/rubyconf2012/README.md

 1. `foreman start`

 That's it!
 You're ready to edit some Sass.
 It'll compile in to the css/ dir so you can just reload the page to see your changes.
+Browse to http://localhost:8000/ and bask in the glory.

 ## Contributing